Moneyball (film): Music

 The score was composed by Mychael Danna, with whom Miller worked on Capote.
 Danna implemented the song "The Mighty Rio Grande" by This Will Destroy You throughout the film.
-Joe Satriani plays the 'Star Spangled Banner' at the first game of the 2002 season.
+Joe Satriani plays "The Star-Spangled Banner" at the first game of the 2002 season.
 In the film, Billy Beane's daughter, Casey Beane (played by Kerris Dorsey), performs a cover of Australian singer Lenka's 2008 song "The Show", which is included in the soundtrack of the film.
-Another notable song featured in Moneyball's soundtrack is "Give Up the Funk".
+"Give Up the Funk" by Parliament also appears on the soundtrack.

 Accuracy

 David Haglund of Slate and Jonah Keri of Grantland criticized the film and book for excluding pitchers Tim Hudson, Mark Mulder, and Barry Zito and position players such as Eric Chavez and Miguel Tejada—all discovered via traditional scouting methods, and key contributors to the success of the 2002 Athletics.
+The San Francisco Chronicle noted several inaccuracies in the film, including that players such as Giambi and Bradford had already joined the team before the time depicted in the film, and that the Giambi and Peña trades did not occur at the same time.

-Former Oakland A's manager Art Howe has spoken publicly about his disapproval of his portrayal in an interview on Sirius XM.
+Former Oakland A's manager Art Howe has spoken publicly about his disapproval of his portrayal in an interview on SiriusXM.
 "It is very disappointing to know that you spent seven years in an organization and gave your heart and soul to it and helped them go to the postseason your last three years there and win over 100 games your last two seasons and this is the way evidently your boss [Beane] feels about you."
 Howe also said producers of Miller's version of the film didn't contact him to consult on his portrayal.
 Hatteberg also said that Howe was portrayed inaccurately, saying: "Art Howe was a huge supporter of mine.
 I never got the impression from him that I was not his first choice."
 He mentioned Howe and Beane had a "turbulent relationship".

-The San Francisco Chronicle noted several inaccuracies in the film, including that players such as Giambi and Bradford had already joined the team before the time depicted in the film, and that the Giambi and Peña trades did not occur at the same time.

 Release

 Moneyball premiered at the Toronto International Film Festival on September 9, 2011, and was released theatrically on September 23, 2011, by Columbia Pictures.
 The film was also released on DVD and Blu-ray on December 6, 2011, by Sony Pictures Home Entertainment.
+Moneyball was released on 4K Ultra HD Blu-ray on April 28, 2026.